ProcessInjectionTechniques

 In this lab, we cover PEB Walk and API Obfuscation Injection, By using the PEB, the code directly traverses the list of loaded modules to find kernel32.dll, bypassing static analysis methods that rely on import table inspection.
 Once kernel32.dll is identified, the technique resolves necessary API functions such as VirtualAllocEx, WriteProcessMemory, and CreateRemoteThread dynamically at runtime.

-PE 19 - NtCreateThread and Map View
+PE 19 - NtCreateSection and NtMapViewOfSection

 Technique Image Windows Icon